Minneapolis Air Quality Study - Fine Particles

 - Control routes: include 22 routes throughout the City of Minneapolis.

 - Commuter routes: allow two volunteers to collect air data that regularly commute to and from work on their bikes.

-- Occupational routes: follow an MPD Bike Patrol officer and Traffic control officer to collect air data while on their shifts.
+- Occupational routes: follow MPD Bike Patrol officers and Traffic Control Officers to collect air data while on their shifts.

 - Freestyle routes: allow a volunteer to collect air data on their own time and locations.

 This study uses AirBeam technology to collect air quality data to better understand personal exposure to fine particulate pollution.